-One of the most important performance drivers in a spring block calving herd is a cows feed intake.
+spring block calving herd is a cows feed intake.
 A cow will reach her highest daily milk output 6-8 weeks after calving but will only reach her highest intake of dry matter 10-12 weeks after calving.
 The cow will use energy from her fat reserves ('off her back') to make up the energy deficit for several weeks.
 However, if the cow loses too much body condition in early lactation, it can reduce her chances of getting back in calf again.
 Cows calving onto a grass-based diet will eat a total dry matter intake (DMI) of 8-10kg DM (grass + concentrates) in week one after calving.
 Intake will increase by 0.75-1.0kg DM every week until they reach peak intake at 16-18kg DM during week 10-12 of the lactation.

-The moisture content of grass varies significantly during spring, this can have a major impact on dry matter intake.
+spring, this can have a major impact on dry matter intake.
 It is important not to overestimate the DMI a cow can get from pasture or else fertility and performance can be compromised.
 For example, a cow estimated to consume 12kg of at 15% DM will require an intake of 80kg of fresh grass, this is a large volume of grass for any cow to eat.
 Buffer feeding and or extra concentrate feeding should be considered especially during wet periods when required grass DMI cannot be maintained due to the low dry matter of the grass.
 In spring, the aim is that the cow should graze a high amount of quality grass with appropriate concentrate supplementation.